andrasq/node-restiq/Readme.md

 successful calls.
 The finally steps are run as the call teardown, and can do the logging, analytics reporting, etc.

-### app.addRoute( method, path, handlers )
+### app.addRoute( method, path, [options], handlers )

-register a path along with a function (or array of functions) to handle requests for it.
+register a path along with a middleware step function (or array of functions) to handle requests for it.
+Returns a route object that can be used to remove and re-add the route.
 Requesting a path that has not been registered or calling a path with a different GET, POST, etc request method than it was registered with results in a 405 error.

 Paths can embed named parameters, denoted with `/:paramName`.
 Named parameters are extracted and stored into req.params (see also